tests-always-included/wick/formulas/wick-base/README.md

 Examples:

-    wick-package --uninstall apache
+    wickPackage --uninstall apache
-    wick-package apache2
+    wickPackage apache2

     # Enable Remi's repository for this one package so we install a
     # significantly newer version of Redis.
-    YUM_ENABLE_REPO=remi wick-package redis
+    YUM_ENABLE_REPO=remi wickPackage redis

-### wick-service
+### wickService

 Control services.
 Add services, enable and disable them at boot up.
 Start, stop, reload, restart services.
 Helps with the creation of override files (for `chkconfig`).

-    wick-service COMMAND SERVICE
+    wickService COMMAND SERVICE

 * `COMMAND`: Action to perform.
 * `SERVICE`: Service name.

 Actions:

-* `add [--force] [--*] SERVICE FORMULA_FILE` - Use `wick-make-file` to copy the formula file to `/etc/init.d/` for the named service.
+* `add [--force] [--*] SERVICE FORMULA_FILE` - Use `wickMakeFile` to copy the formula file to `/etc/init.d/` for the named service.
 Does not enable nor start the service.
 Does not add the service if the file already exists unless `--force` is also used.
-You can also use any additional options that `wick-make-file` supports.
+You can also use any additional options that `wickMakeFile` supports.
 * `disable SERVICE` - Disable the service from starting at boot.
 Does not stop the service if it is already running.
 * `enable SERVICE` - Enable the service at boot.
 Does not start the service.
 * `make-override [--force] SERVICE` - Creates `/etc/chkconfig.d/SERVICE` that is used by `chkconfig` to help determine order.
 This override file can be modified to list additional dependencies to influence the boot order of scripts.
-Make sure to call `wick-service override` when you update an override file.
+Make sure to call `wickService override` when you update an override file.
 When using `--force`, this will overwrite any override file that may already exist.
 * `override SERVICE` - Calls `chkconfig override` to apply any changes made to override files.
 * `reload SERVICE` - Reloads the given service.
 * `restart SERVICE` - Stops and starts the given service.